eam-experiments/EMNIST/README.md

     python3 main_test_associative.py -e 4
     ```

-1. Experiment number 4 described in the paper keeps the changes made in step 4, and its execution can be divided in two parts.
+1. Experiment number 4 described in the paper keeps the configuration mentioned in step 4, and its execution can be divided in two parts.
     - The part corresponding to the retrieval of objects with a cue having the half bottom part occluded is run with the command:
     ```shell
     python3 main_test_associative.py -e 6 -o 0.5 -t 0
     ```
     The tolerance value can be modified to retrive objects by AMRs that are allowed to fail in some number of features when recognizing an image.
-Say, the tolerance value is 1, the command is modified as:
+Say, the tolerance value is 1, the command is now:
     ```shell
     python3 main_test_associative.py -e 6 -o 0.5 -t 1
     ```